Gutter Replacement Cost

 Will I need scaffolding outside my property?

 Be advised that if you have a conservatory, it’s likely that you will need scaffolding to go over the roof to provide access.
-A lot of tradespeople already have this equipment and may include in their quote or for slightly more, where others will have to outsource it.
+A lot of tradespeople already have this equipment and may include it in their quote or for slightly more, whereas others will have to outsource it.

 Expect to pay £500 for one side of the house and possibly within the region of £1,000 for the whole house for aluminium scaffolding.